This recipe for Crab Cakes with Piquillo Pepper Aioli shows you how to make a simple, and delicious crab cake using fresh or quality canned crab meat.

 Instructions

 - Put the crab in a large bowl.
+Shake and listen for the sounds of shells, Remove shells as necessary.
 Add the chopped vegetables and mix lightly to distribute.
-Add the mayonnaise, mustard, Worcestershire and old bay, mix to combine (use a light hand so the crab stays in nice pieces); add about ½ cup of the panko and mix.
+Add the mayonnaise, mustard, Worcestershire, and old bay, mix to combine (use a light hand so the crab stays in nice pieces); add about ½ cup of the panko and mix.
 The mixture should just hold together.
-Using a ⅓ cup measure, make patties, pressing lightly to make sure they hold and then turn them in the remaining panko crumbs to cover.
-Place on a sheet pan and refrigerate for about an hour.
+Using a ⅓ cup measure, make patties, pressing lightly to ensure they hold and then turning them in the remaining panko crumbs to cover.
+Place on a rack set over a sheet pan and refrigerate for about an hour.

 - While the crab cakes are "resting" make the aioli.
 In a small blender, food processor, or other whirling around thing, place all the aioli ingredients and pulse until mostly smooth but still with some texture.

-- Heat neutral oil in a frying pan to a depth of about ¼ inch.
-Add the crab cakes and cook until browned on one side, turn carefully and cook the other side until browned, crisp and hot throughout.
+- Heat neutral oil over medium heat in a frying pan to a depth of about ¼ inch.
+When hot, add the crab cakes and cook until browned on one side, turn carefully and cook the other side until browned, crisp, and hot throughout.
 Serve with aioli.